abhi16180/asyncgo/README.md

-# quasar
+# asyncgo

-Quasar is a concurrent task executor designed for simplicity and performance.
-Quasar API is similar to `ExecutorService` in Java.
-Quasar abstracts manual handling of goroutines and provides easy to use highly performant implementations for executing tasks.
+asyncgo is a concurrent task executor designed for simplicity and performance. asyncgo API is similar to `ExecutorService` in Java. asyncgo abstracts manual handling of goroutines and provides easy to use highly performant implementations for executing tasks.

 ## Features

 - **Task Management**: Handles and executes tasks concurrently.
-- **Asynchronous processing**: Quasar provides non-blocking methods to submit and execute any go functions
+- **Asynchronous processing**: asyncgo provides non-blocking methods to submit and execute any go functions
 - **Graceful Shutdown**: Guarantees ongoing tasks are completed before shutting down.
 - **Configurable Concurrency**: Allows setting the number of workers to control concurrent task execution.